NexClipper/nexclipper.github.io/docs/intro_en.md

 ## NexClipper

-NexCloud is the first Korean company to become a silver member of CNCF in 2018, contributing to cloud native ecosystem.
+NexClipper is an Open Source project aimed at delivering production-ready Prometheus in enterprise environments.

 ### Mission

-NexCloud helps our customers to manage their Cloud Native infrastructure easily, reliably and at scale which leads to decreased downtime, lower operation costs, and improved business sustainability.
+NexClipper helps our customers to manage their Cloud Native infrastructure easily, reliably and at scale which leads to decreased downtime, lower operation costs, and improved business sustainability.

 ### Vision